marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/sizeof.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SIZEOF, expression size, size of an expression

 .. _sizeof:

-.. index:: SIZEOF

-.. index:: expression size

-.. index:: size of an expression

 SIZEOF --- Size in bytes of an expression
 *****************************************